 Objective: After Deployment is a military health website that needed a more modern look and feel and the content restructured to be more easily navigated and digested.
 T2 was looking to improve user base by creating an RWD (Responsive Web Design) site that would attract mobile and tablet users.
 This was to be the flagship product and all other sites and mobile apps would follow a similar approach.

 Solution: Collaboration and communication helped this design come to its final look and feel.
 Product owners were pleased and were looking forward to working with developers to bring the concept.
 They found the concept easy to navigate and feel more like an inviting website that was easier to see on mobile devices.
 I also worked on prototyping web and mobile apps to give developers a visual reference.

 Client: After Deployment

-My Role and tasks: UX Designer and Lead Designer
+My Role and tasks: Lead UX Designer and Art Direction

 User journeys, stories und flows